zakaria5729/crud-system-in-php/README.md

+## PHP CRUD system using OOP

-PHP CRUD System with HTML, CSS, PHP OOP, MYSQLi
+This is a practice repository for PHP OOP create, read, update, delete system.
+This project include with HTML, CSS, PHP OOP, MYSQLi.